MuneebMohammed/pypruss/README.md

-# pypruss
+# PyPRUSS
-PyPRUSS is an API/binding to control the PRUs on Beaglebone.
+The Repository for the Google Summer of Code 2018 project under BeagleBoard.org